Tool assembly: Plant Phenomics

 Data management planning

-The general principles to be considered are described in the Plant Science domain page and in particular in its section dedicated to plant phenotyping data.
-In a nutshell:
+The general principles to be considered are described in the Plant Sciences domain page.

 File based data collection